Why I love Working From Home (WFH) At Conker

 An insight from Conker's Executive Assistant to CEO, Sara Monteiro.

 4th Oct 2021

-One of these days I was reading an article on Sifted, by Tim Smith, titled “Staff love working from home.
+One day I was reading an article on Sifted, by Tim Smith, titled “Staff love Working From Home.
 Bosses… not so much”, and - boy oh boy - I felt like a lucky girl.